talla-ui/talla-ui/packages/www/content/en/docs/main/guide/Fundamentals.md

 }
 ```

-## Attaching objects through lists and maps {#attach-lists}
+## Attaching objects through managed lists {#attach-lists}

-Rather than attaching objects one by one, you can also attach objects using _lists and maps_ — that's, instances of {@link ManagedList} and {@link ManagedMap}.
-These classes have been specifically designed to contain {@link ManagedObject} instances, and they can be attached, too.
+Rather than attaching objects one by one, you can also attach objects using _managed lists_ — that is, instances of {@link ManagedList}.
+This class has been specifically designed to contain {@link ManagedObject} instances, and they can be attached, too.

-- After a list (or map) is attached to a {@link ManagedObject} (which includes any other list or map), all objects contained by it are attached to the list itself.
+- After a list is attached to a {@link ManagedObject} (which includes any other list), all objects contained by it are attached to the list itself.
-- Any objects that are added to the list (or map) afterwards, are also automatically attached to it.
+- Any objects that are added to the list afterwards, are also automatically attached to it.
-- When an object is unlinked, it's removed from the list/map automatically.
+- When an object is unlinked, it's removed from the list automatically.
 - To prevent this behavior, you can use the {@link ManagedList.autoAttach autoAttach()} method.

-Refer to the documentation below to learn more about managed lists and maps.
+Refer to the documentation below to learn more about managed lists.

 - {@ref ManagedList}
-- {@ref ManagedMap}

 ## Understanding attached objects as part of an application {#attach-apps}